-As I was searching for help knitting the Turtle Dove pullover, I discovered that the designer, Espace Tricot, offers all their pattern for free!
-Who doesn’t love free?
-You may have to be a Ravelry member, and signed in, to see these links fully.
+As I was searching for help knitting the Turtle Dove pullover, I discovered that the designer, Espace Tricot.
+They used to offer all their pattern for free.
+They now charge for many of them.
+Some are still free.

 I also have decided that shawls are a waste of time right now because I live in a hot, humid climate where I would never wear one.
 But shawls and scarves are perfect for knitting practice.